Review: TREMORS: A COLD DAY IN HELL (2018)

 As franchises go, the Tremors films have held up pretty well, with five films and a short-lived TV show since 1990.
 They’ve stayed close to their roots remaining enjoyably silly man vs monster films.
 After laying dormant for eleven years the property was rebooted in 2015 with TREMORS 5: BLOODLINES with only one original cast member Michael Gross as survivalist Burt Gummer.
-Now Bert is back in TREMORS: A COLD DAY IN HELL, and it might be one sequel to many.
+Now Bert is back in TREMORS: A COLD DAY IN HELL, and it might be one sequel too many.

 Pretty simple right?
 Sadly, TREMORS: A COLD DAY IN HELL undercuts itself constantly.
 Despite being set in the Canadian Arctic this was filmed in South Africa.
 No matter how much tinting and CGI you use sand dunes do not look like snow banks.
 For everything after the opening sequences, the snow is gone, melted by a heat wave.
-Yes, the arctic has thawed and it hasn’t affected the rest of the world at all.
+Yes, the Arctic has thawed and it hasn’t affected the rest of the world at all.
 Not exactly a promising start.